Home warranties usually cover toilet repairs and replacements tied to normal wear and tear.

 Home warranty claim process for toilet repairs

-If your toilet is covered and you need a repair or replacement, follow these steps:
+If your toilet has a covered failure and you need a repair or replacement, follow these general steps to file a claim:

-- Review your warranty plan: Make sure your toilet issue is covered.
-Check if you’re past any waiting periods (often 30 days after the plan starts).
+- Review your warranty plan: Confirm that your toilet issue is covered and that you’re past any waiting periods (often 30 days after the plan starts).

 - Contact your provider: File a claim through their website or by phone.
 Give all the details about your toilet issue.